-Most students take prelims during summer.
-Typically, they spend one or two months in intensive study after spring semester ends, then take the exams before the July 15 deadline.
-Students who take prelims during the academic year generally spend the semester studying for prelims while they complete the last of their required courses, and then take the exam before the December 15 deadline.
-Students may take prelims at any time as long as the July 15 and December 15 deadlines are observed.
+Many students take prelims during summer, though others take them during academic semesters.
+Typically, they spend one or two months in intensive study after spring semester ends, then have taken the exams so that they may be evaluated before the July 15 deadline.
+Students who take prelims during the academic year generally spend the semester studying for prelims while they complete the last of their required courses, and then have taken the exams so that they may be evaluated before.